Level 2 RIDR

 Attorney for the Level 2 RIDR DUI Program in Hillsborough County, FL

-If you were arrested for a DUI in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were arrested for a DUI in Hillsborough County, FL, contact an experienced criminal defense attorney at Sammis Law Firm.
 Our DUI defense attorneys have offices in downtown Tampa, FL, at 1005 N. Marion Street.

 The Level II DUI RIDR program is for the following types of cases: